isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2012-11-14-Oral-answer-by-Minister-for-Law-K-Shanmugam-to-Parliamentary-Question-on-a-legal-framework-to-deal-with-neighbour-disputes.md

 ---
-layout: post
-title: Oral answer by Minister for Law, K Shanmugam, to Parliamentary Question on a legal framework to deal with neighbour disputes
+title: 'Oral answer by Minister for Law, K Shanmugam, to Parliamentary Question on a legal framework to deal with neighbour disputes'
-date:   2012-11-14
+date: 2012-11-14T00:00:00.000Z
 permalink: /news/parliamentary-speeches/oral-answer-by-minister-for-law--k-shanmugam--to-parliamentary-q

 ---

 14 Nov 2012 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)